Western Hasakah offensive: Aftermath

-On 30 May, ISIL launched an offensive towards the Syrian government-controlled part of Al-Hasakah, and advanced in the city's outskirts after two suicide bombers targeted Syrian Army positions, killing and wounding 50 soldiers.
-The offensive originated from the ISIL-held town of Al-Shaddadah, south of Al-Hasakah, and was the jihadist organizations's third assault on the city in 2015.
-On 31 May, Kurdish forces seized four villages on the provincial boundary between Al-Hasakah and Raqqa.
+On 30 May, ISIL launched an offensive towards the Syrian government-controlled part of Hasakah, and advanced in the city's outskirts after two suicide bombers targeted Syrian Army positions, killing and wounding 50 soldiers.
+The offensive originated from the ISIL-held town of Al-Shaddadah, south of Hasakah, and was the jihadist organizations's third assault on the city in 2015.
+On 31 May, Kurdish forces seized four villages on the provincial boundary between Hasakah and Raqqa.
 The SOHR also reported that clashes were continuing between YPG and ISIL forces to the southwest of Ras al-Ayn.

 On 8 June, the ISIL offensive ended in failure, and they withdrew.